chrisparsons83/FFDiscordClub/rules.md

 6.2b.
 The draft order may be either completely random or pick position may be chosen by individual members provided the order in which the members are able to pick is randomly generated.

 6.3.
+It is important that members respond in a reasonable amount of time at the point when the leagues are being created and draft times are being selected.
+Members that don't respond within 72 hours for selecting preferred draft times or aren't signed up for their leagues 72 hours before the draft is scheduled to start may be replaced via the waitlist.

+6.4.
 The draft will be 15 rounds in a snake format.

-6.4.
+6.5.
+All drafts will be run using a 2-minute pick timer.

+6.6.
 Draft picks cannot be traded.

-6.5.
+6.7.
 There are no requirements to fill every starting position.

-6.6.
+6.8.
 If a member cannot attend the draft and it is acceptable to them, they may appoint a designee that is not within the same league to draft for them or they may autodraft.

-6.7.
+6.9.
 League drafts will start at the agreed upon time.
 It is the member's responsibility to make sure they are available.

 ## 7. Waivers